 Listening to loud music as a teenager actually releases feel-good endorphins, promoting a sense of relaxation and happiness, even if they are listening to thrash metal.

-If you are an adult, you may already be experiencing some form of hearing loss, so you release less endorphins and experience more pain or frustration when you turn the volume right up.
+If you are an adult, you may already be experiencing some form of hearing loss, so you release fewer endorphins and experience more pain or frustration when you turn the volume right up.

 Don’t trust the device